getdnsapi/getdns/README.md

 * Sophisticated uses of the DNS (things like IDNA and DNSSEC validation) require considerable application work, possibly by application developers with little experience with the vagaries of DNS.

-getdns also provides a experimental DNS Privacy enabled client called 'stubby' - see below for more details.
+getdns also provides an experimental DNS Privacy enabled client called 'stubby' - see below for more details.

 ## Motivation for providing the API